ThomasTJdev/nim_nordnet_api/README.md

 You can use this library in 3 ways:
 1. Normal library, either by cloning the repo or installing with Nimble
 2. CLI tool which outputs the data to the console
-3. Home Assistant "plugin" to serve data to your dashboard
+3. Home Assistant "plugin" to serve data to your dashboard with automatic adding of sensors

 ## What not to do
 You should absolutely not set the scraping interval to low (!!).
 This is **not** an API provided by Nordnet, so please use.